 Indonesian control has brought a heavy military presence, human rights abuses, and the impact of large numbers of Indonesian migrants.

 Caritas supports the 'Papua: Land of Peace' interfaith initiative working for a peaceful resolution to the problems facing the region.
-We also support Catholic offices for justice and peace, and the Yasanto programme working with Papuan women on agriculture and small business opportunities.
+We also support Catholic Secretariats for Justice and Peace (SKP), and the Yasanto programme working with Papuan women on agriculture and small business opportunities.

 Caritas supported a September 2011 statement from a West Papua solidarity gathering in Auckland which called on (among other things):

 Read the full statement including supporting organisations here.